poechlauerbe/42_tests/README.md

 Yours
 Benjamin

 _P.s.: always be nice and polite when evaluating someone's project!
-They put lots of hours inside and are hoping to pass - so be kind!
-We are here to learn - not to put somebody down.
-Try to help people to get better coders!_
+They put lots of hours inside and are hoping to pass - so don't put them down!
+We are here to learn!
+Be part of an enviroment where people can trust and learn from each other.
+And sure - try to help people to get better coders!_